-We recommend starting to share right after creating your GoFundMe so the start date is fresh.
-If you have taken some time getting ready, that is okay.
-Just write to our team and we can refresh the start date for you.
+We recommend that you begin sharing straight away after you've created your GoFundMe so that the start date is fresh.
+If you have taken some time getting ready, that's fine.
+Just write to our team and we can update the start date for you.

 Sharing a Facebook post is one of the easiest ways to get the word out about your GoFundMe.
 You can do this by going to your Facebook account or by writing the post directly from your GoFundMe Dashboard.

 It is important to post on Facebook during a “high traffic hour”, which is the time that most of your friends and family will be scrolling through their newsfeeds.

 In our experience, posting your GoFundMe anywhere between 6pm-9pm Sunday - Thursday in your time zone is the “golden hour”.
 This is when your friends are getting off work, coming home from the gym, finishing dinner and are ready to sit down on their couch and scroll through Facebook.

 While each community is different, you want to avoid posting late at night or during a time when you know most of your friends and family are already at work.
 Think about your Facebook habits as a model for your community.